My Account

 5. Prove the Right Illustrator Skills

 I know you’re itching to show your skill set on your CV, but pump the brakes.
-Too many job seekers fudge this one.
-You can’t just add a fat list of illustrator skills and expect to get hired.
-For a recruiter- and ATS-friendly CV you need the key skills from the job ad as CV keywords.
-Then go back and prove them in your work history.
+Many job seekers make the mistake of simply adding a long list of illustrator skills and hoping for the best.
+To create a recruiter- and ATS-friendly CV, you need to incorporate the key skills from the job ad as CV keywords—and then back them up with examples from your work history.

 Here's how to add illustrator skills to a CV:

-• Seek the right skills in the job posting.
+• Identify the key skills listed in the job posting.

 • Know the difference between hard skills vs soft skills and make sure to list both.

-• Circle back to your work history and prove you’ve used the skills you list.
-How?
-With statements like, ‘Used Adobe Illustrator to create 500+ client designs.’
+• Go back to your work history and show you’ve actually used the skills you mention.
+For example: “Used Adobe Illustrator to create 500+ client designs.”

 Illustrator CV Skills